-Since then, many about 25 life insurance companies and about 27 general insurance companies have been incorporated for doing insurance business in India.
+Since then, about 24 life insurance companies and about34 general insurance companies which include 7 health Insurance companies have been incorporated for doing insurance business in India.

 Individual Agents used to be the only distributors before the privatization.
 However, after formation of IRDAI, many new forms of distributors like Corporate Agents, Insurance Brokers, Web Aggregators, Insurance Marketing Firms were recognised and registered by the Regulatory Authority.